bhongy/my-webpack-knowledge-base/README.md

 - everything is a module i.e. a javascript file can "import" css files or image files

+## What is in webpack-dev-middleware
+WebpackDevMiddleware is used internally in WebpackDevServer, (Next.js)[https://github.com/zeit/next.js/blob/98cf0a83116270150fabee595264dd7a848f3304/packages/next/package.json#L87] and

+- webpack compilation uses in-memory file system (can write to disk)
+- middleware that serves webpack-bundled assets
+- defer action (e.g. binds server to port) until the compilation is ready
+- lazy compilation (rebuild only when receiving request)
+  - default is watch mode (rebuild on file changes)
+- supports for hot module replacement (HMR)

 ## Brain dump

 - always use absolute path for entry/output - be explicit and use node's `path` module to resolve the absolute path for everything (well except `output.publicPath`)